PressClub United Kingdom · Article.

 Optional Remote Control Parking – as seen first on the new BMW 7 Series – and the optional Parking Assistant and Parking Assistant Plus packages, enable automated parking with the greatest of ease in both parallel parking spaces and perpendicular or angled spaces.
 Surround View and Remote 3D View offer peace of mind to anyone who frequently finds themselves manoeuvring in awkward traffic situations in city centres by allowing them to keep an eye on the area surrounding their BMW 5 Series at all times.
 This fusion of driver assistance systems and connectivity services allows owners to quickly check on their parked car no matter how far away it is, as the image data is transmitted over the mobile phone network to their mobile device.
 Besides the facility for directing the BMW 5 Series Saloon into a parking space by remote control, the optional Display Key offers a host of other functions as well.
 Remote operation of the auxiliary ventilation is just one example.
 Drivers can also check whether they closed the windows, sunroof and doors when they parked their car.
 The car’s fuel level and remaining range are also shown on the key, along with any service information.

 Mobile phones with inductive charging preparation can be supplied with power wirelessly.
 The options list also includes a WiFi hotspot offering a high-speed internet connection (LTE) for up to ten mobile devices.
 Apple CarPlay is available in the new BMW 5 Series Saloon, too: integrating the smartphone into the vehicle’s system environment allows the phone, together with any apps that are on it, to be operated via the screen in the car by means of the iDrive Controller or touch control.
-BMW is the first carmaker to integrate Apple CarPlay without any cables at all.
+BMW is the first carmaker to integrate Apple CarPlay without needing any cables.

 The latest generation of the Professional Navigation system boasts quicker start-up, even faster route calculation and more realistic 3D graphics in cities.
-The navigation system is adaptive, too, meaning that if the driver keeps diverting from a suggested route, the system will in future propose the newly learned route as the standard route to the destination in question.
+The navigation system is adaptive too, meaning that if the driver keeps diverting from a suggested route, the system will in future propose the newly learned route as the standard route to the destination in question.

 BMW Connected seamlessly integrates the vehicle into the user’s digital life via multiple touchpoints, such as an iPhone, Apple Watch, Android smartphone or smartwatch.
 BMW Connected focuses first and foremost on the digital products and services that simplify the day-to-day planning of driving routes and appointments.
 With BMW Connected, mobility extends beyond the vehicle.
 BMW Connected is a digital assistant that combines the various functions that assist with everyday mobility requirements.
 The familiar BMW Remote Services have likewise been incorporated into BMW Connected.
 At the root of the BMW Connected concept is a flexible service architecture – the Open Mobility Cloud.
 This platform builds on Microsoft Azure and processes data and information from all sorts of different sources.